canqin001/canqin001.github.io/_news/announcement_9.md

 inline: true
 related_posts: false
 ---
 Holitom was accepted by NeurIPS 25.
+We have released the CoDA (a 1.7b coding DLLM model).